alecarg/chaser-game-js/README.md

 Demo
 ====================
-In case you missed it at the top, the link to play it is: https://goo.gl/S3bS29
+In case you missed it at the top, the link to play it is: https://cutt.ly/tvivxBU (previously https://goo.gl/S3bS29)

 Build tools
 ====================